Content marketing can’t happen in a silo – well, effective content marketing can’t happen in a silo.

 - Create content that will have a bigger business impact

 A content marketing team can take steps to make sure that content planning is a team effort to ensure its effectiveness.
 Here are some tips to get your content team introducing collaboration within the larger marketing team, as well as sales and customer success.

 Marketing teams are often siloed based on functionality.
 Product, demand generation, operations, SEO, events, etc. likely work in isolation.
 The common thread between all of these functions is often the content team.
 Each function requires copy of some sort, and this provides an opportunity for content marketing to start chipping away at barriers.

-As a content marketer, I know how taxing it can be when requests (usually at the last minute) for web, ad, email and collateral copy come from the rest of the marketing team and distract from the content you want/need to be working on.
+As a content marketer, it can be taxing when requests (usually at the last minute) for web, ad, email, and collateral copy come from the rest of the marketing team and distract from the content you want/need to be working on.
 Aligning the marketing team around a shared content strategy that will focus all respective campaigns and projects on common themes and messaging will make a content marketing team’s role more effective and time management possible.
 For example, if the content team is blogging about Topic X all month then the demand generation team should also be creating campaigns about Topic X – instead of Topic Y, for which no content currently exists.